dspetukhov/data-quality-automated-evaluator/README.md

 # Data quality automated evaluation [`DQ-AE`]

 **Description:** tool for data quality (`DQ`) automated evaluation using Polars library.
-Purposefully designed for sequential data to ensure and assurace data consistency over time for machine learning projects.
+Purposefully designed for sequential data to check data consistency over time for machine learning projects.

+**Motivation:**

+- check data quality and identify data sources disruptions followed by performace degradation of a production system,
+- be aware of and ensure governance over data changes over time.

+## Documentation

+## Project structure

+- like a tree

 ## Datasets

+These are the datasets tested:

 ### [Kaggle](https://www.kaggle.com/datasets?search=fraud&sort=votes&tags=13302-Classification&minUsabilityRating=9.00+or+higher)